-A workforce of over 300,000 that exists today already possesses skills and expertise necessary for geothermal power development (Figure 6).
+A workforce of over 300,000 that exists today already possesses skills and expertise necessary for geothermal power development (Figure 6.
 These workers are largely in the oil & gas and electric power industries,70 but the robust infrastructure of training and recruitment that creates these skillsets can also be used for geothermal development.
-The total number of jobs needed for a mature geothermal industry is less than the size of the existing workforce in occupations with adjacent transferrable skills (Figure 6).
+The total number of jobs needed for a mature geothermal industry is less than the size of the existing workforce in occupations with adjacent transferrable skills (Figure 6.
 Furthermore, substantial shares of these jobs are permanent.
 Geothermal power creates between three to four times the number of long-term jobs per megawatt as solar and wind^{71 72}, with potential amplification due to the highly local nature of those jobs.
-Such opportunities for fossil fuel workers would also provide an additional avenue for a "just transition" as the economy decarbonizes and the corresponding economic benefits.
+Such opportunities for fossil fuel workers would also provide further options for this workforce to participate in the energy transition as the economy decarbonizes, as well as the corresponding economic benefits.